yimuchen/yimuchen.pages/src/routes/posts/2024-04-12-ReturnVim.md

 [telescope][telescope], and its integration with neovim itself and its plugin functionalities means that there is now just a few sets of keystrokes that you need to set up to generically find items when code editing.
-You have actually seen telescope in action in the demonstation of the LSP functionalities.
+You have actually seen telescope in action in the demonstration of the LSP functionalities.
 But here are some additional niceties that was not demonstrated:

 - Find file by name (regardless of nested directory)